datumbox/VernamVeil/README.md

 def keystream_fn(i: np.ndarray, seed: bytes) -> np.ndarray:
-    # The secure default `fx` of the VernamVeil cypher.
     # Implements a standard keyed hash-based pseudorandom function (PRF) using blake3.
     # The output is deterministically derived from the input index `i` and the secret `seed`.
     # Security relies entirely on the secrecy of the seed and the cryptographic strength of the keyed hash.